mpcarr/vpx-light-controller/README.md

 ## Light Level <a id="lightLevel"></a>

 All of the lights registerd with the controller will be set to modulate brightness between 0-100.
-Lampz will fade the light upto this level.
 To change the level use: **LightLevel**

 ```
 lightCtrl.LightLevel L01, 50 'Set the lights maximum brightness to 50%